Nikkig087/blackjack/README.md

 - Displays game title using ASCII

 ![logo](assets/images/logo.JPG)

+**Personalization**
+The game welcomes players by their first name, creating a personalized experience.

+**Google Sheets Integration** 7
+Scores are stored and updated in a Google Sheets document, allowing players to track their performance over time.

 **Introduction and Rules**
 - Gives the user a brief run through the game and how to play it